 Image via WikipediaFor a variety of reasons, some Christians erroneously insist that atheism entails absolute certainty that no gods exist.
+They attempt to paint atheists as irrational or demand that we somehow prove that there aren't any gods.
 This reflects either a misconception about the meaning of atheism or another less innocent motive.
 In fact, atheism does not require any particular level of certainty.
 All it requires is the failure to affirm belief in some sort of god(s).

 Consider each of the following two questions for a moment, and notice the important difference between them?

 - Do you believe in some sort of god or gods?

 - Are you absolutely certain of your answer to question #1 to the degree that you have no doubt whatsoever that your answer is correct?